Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Histogram of Deformation Model Feature

 \subsection{Foreground Segmentation}

-In order to find the foreground partition of a cloth, we apply the Gaussian mixture algorithm~\cite{lee2005effective} on the RGB data captured by the camera.
+To find the foreground partition of a cloth, we apply the Gaussian mixture algorithm~\cite{lee2005effective} on the RGB data captured by the camera.
 The intermediate result of segmentation is shown in Figure \ref{fig:feature}(2).